wagdav/thewagner.net/content/2019-09-25-Consistent-vocabulary.markdown

 Here `Either WorldPoint` is the functor and `fmap` acts as follows: if the decoding is successful `project` is applied on the returned value.
-In case of error the `project` function is not used at all and `imagePointOfError` will contain the returned error value.
+In case of error the `project` function is not used at all and `imagePointOrError` will contain the returned error value.

 Because the potential failure is encoded in the data type we cannot forget